 By combining these factors, a queue will get the bandwidth specified by the Real Time factors, plus those from Link Share, up to a maximum of Upper Limit.
 It can take a lot of trial and error, and perhaps a lot of arithmetic, but it may be worth it to ensure that network traffic is governed properly.
-For more information on m1, d, and m2 values for different scenarios, visit the pfSense Traffic Shaping forum.
+For more information on m1, d, and m2 values for different scenarios, visit the Traffic Shaping forum category.

 Class-Based Queuing (CBQ)¶

 Class-Based Queuing, or CBQ, is similar to HFSC in that is can have a tree of queues nested under other queues.
 It supports bandwidth limits (not guarantees like HFSC), priorities for queues, and it has the ability to allow queues to borrow bandwidth from their parent.
 Because of the simpler queue configuration, it can be a good alternative to HFSC especially if the firewall does not need to guarantee minimum bandwidths.

 indicating higher priority.
 Queues of an equal priority are processed in a

 Though child queues can borrow from their parent queue, the sum of the bandwidth of the child queues cannot exceed the bandwidth of the parent.
 Therefore, CBQ is not an alternative to limiters for individual (e.g. per-IP address) bandwidth limits.